Augustan Age: The Legacy of a Great Era

 William Congreve (1670–1729 CE) was the most brilliant person who witnessed English literature in a genre of comedy called the comedy of behaviour.
 A comedy of this kind depicts people’s behaviour as it is in their home life and does not attempt to ridicule vice and people’s heedlessness and foolishness in the way they behave.
 The comedy of behaviour is everything, and there is no consideration for what the novel suggests in the souls of the spectators of vice or virtue.

-As the king and his entourage were surrounded by sons of high families such as these, and the heroine of the novel is characterised by her great vitality and grace, as the light and graceful woman was better among the theatregoers at that time – the king’s court and their followers – than the virtuous woman, and the subject of the novel is usually that the dissolute wife ignores her husband, father or guardian, whatever it is.
+The king and his entourage were surrounded by sons of high families such as these, and the heroine of the novel is characterised by her great vitality and grace, as the light and graceful woman was better among the theatregoers at that time – the king’s court and their followers – than the virtuous woman, and the subject of the novel is usually that the dissolute wife ignores her husband, father or guardian, whatever it is.
+This is a comedy of behaviour, which, in the era of the monarchy’s return, meant depicting reality, in which Congreve excelled.

-Congreve was born in a country near Leeds in 1670 CE, and his father was an officer in the army, but his son William had hardly seen the light until he was appointed to a new position in Ireland, so he moved to it accompanied by his family, and there William received his education as a colleague of the famous writer Swift (the author of Travels Gulliver).
+Congreve was born in a country near Leeds in 1670 CE.
+His father was an officer in the army, but his son William had hardly seen the light until he was appointed to a new position in Ireland, so he moved to it accompanied by his family, and there William received his education as a colleague of the famous writer Swift (the author of Travels Gulliver).

 The Age of Enlightenment